 Expiation notices for speed or red light cameras are posted to the registered owner of the offending vehicle.
 If the vehicle is registered in joint names, the expiation notice is forwarded to the person nominated as the contact owner or registered operator of the vehicle.

-If you were not the driver at the time of the offence, you may complete a statutory declaration nominating the driver.
+If you were not the driver at the time of the offence, you may complete a statutory declaration, available from SA Police, nominating the driver.
 An expiation notice will then be re-issued to the nominated driver.

 To contest the offence you may elect to have the matter heard in court.

 Expiation fees that apply to road traffic offences are set out in the:

 If you have an overdue traffic fine, you may have your driver's licence suspended.
 For more information see Fines enforcement restrictions.

 You can help us improve the website by completing a short survey.